cheerayhuang/Garner/interview100/README.md

 7. 30th problem -- overload "=" operator, please NOTICE that using temp object can implement rleaseing memory automatically.

 8. 31th problem -- use recursion to implement it. it is elegant.

+9. 38th problem -- all permutation, or use high-precision to solve it.

+10. 40th problem -- handle '0' situation.